 If you do not have a valid passport that is approved by the Finnish authorities and you cannot obtain one due to circumstances beyond your control, you can attach a written statement instead of a passport copy where you explain why you cannot obtain a passport.

 Complete the application and select your service point

 Complete the application form and attach all the required documents.
 Select your service point.
-The service point is where you prove your identity within three months of submitting your application.
+The service point is where you prove your identity.
+You will find more information at migri.fi/en/identification.
 If you are applying for a permit abroad, visit a Finnish embassy or consulate.
 If you are applying in Finland, visit a Migri service point.
 Please take into account that the service points can be very busy.
 If you are in Finland, you can book an appointment before submitting an application in Migri's appointments system.
 If you are abroad, contact the embassy or consulate directly.

 Pay and submit your application

 The processing of an application is subject to a fee.
 You can pay the processing fee with most credit cards, or use the online banking services provided by Finnish banks.
 You can also pay the processing fee at the embassy or at the Migri service point during your visit to prove your identity.

 When you have submitted your application via the e-service, you must visit the service point you selected in order to prove your identity, to present the original copies of the attachments required for your application and to have your fingerprints taken.
 Remember to take a passport photo with you.
 Passport photo guidelines can be found on the website of the Finnish police.

 It is difficult to estimate the exact processing time of an individual application made on the basis of family ties.
 For example, if further clarifications are needed for the application and if the required information cannot be obtained from documents but an oral hearing must be arranged, this will affect the processing time.
 According to the Aliens Act, residence permit applications made on the basis of family ties are processed, as a rule, within nine months.